 I’d also like to say, I am running F1 2010 on my iMac 27″ 3.06GHz Core 2 Duo and it works great.
 I have Windows XP on a Bootcamp partition with the game running at 1200×600 no problem at all.
 Running at 2560×1440 however wasn’t good.

-HERE is link to my English translation of an excellent write up by fellow wheel fixer sergioschumi.
+HERE’s a link to my English translation of an excellent write up in Spanish by fellow wheel fixer sergioschumi.